heremaps/gluecodium/docs/naming_conventions.md

 * Method and variable names are in lowerCamelCase.
 * Constant and enumerator names are in lowerCamelCase.

-### Attribute names
+### Property names
-Attributes are generated as properties in Swift:
+Properties are generated as properties in Swift:
-* Property names have no prefix, unless it's a Boolean attribute.
+* Property names have no prefix, unless it's a Boolean property.
 * Boolean property names are prefixed with `is`.

 ### Default namerules/swift.properties